2021 Men's U-19 World Floorball Championships

-The 2021 Men's under-19 World Floorball Championships were the 11th world championships in men's under-19 floorball.
+The 2021 Men's U-19 World Floorball Championships were the 11th world championships in men's under-19 floorball.
 The tournament took place from 25 to 29 August 2021 in Brno, Czech Republic.

 The Czech team, who had also won the championship in Halifax, defended their title.

 Qualification

 A total of 28 teams registered for the event.
 The top 9 teams from the 2019 U-19 championship automatically qualified.
 The remaining teams automatically qualified based on World Rankings due to the cancellation of all qualifiers by the IFF due to the COVID-19 pandemic.

 In July 2021, it was announced that Australia, Canada, Japan, New Zealand, Norway, and Russia would be unable to participate, and Austria, Belgium, Estonia, Hungary, and Italy would take their place as replacement teams.

 Venues

 Groups

 The four groups were determined by a drawing on December 16, 2020.
 For the first time, all four groups will compete at the same division level.